-Pour batter into an 8 inch square baking pan coated with cooking spray; Tap pan once on the counter to remove air bubbles.
+Pour batter into an 8-inch square baking pan coated with cooking spray; Tap the pan once on the counter to remove air bubbles.

 Bake for 22-25 minutes or until a wooden pick inserted in the center comes out clean.
 Cool in pan.
 Once the cake has completely cooled, sift powdered sugar on top.
 Enjoy.